JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 evening, between the period of Rosanna Spearman’s return from the Sands and the period when Miss Verinder stated her resolution to leave the house.
-Whatever Rosanna may have hidden, it’s clear to my mind that your young lady couldn’t go away until she knew that it WAS hidden.
+Whatever Rosanna may have hidden, it’s clear to my mind that your young lady couldn’t go away until she knew that it _Was_ hidden.
 The two must have communicated privately once already to-night.
 If they try to communicate again, when the house is quiet, I want to be in the way, and stop it.
 Don’t blame me for upsetting your sleeping arrangements,